meshcloud/meshcloud-docs/docs/meshstack.tag-schema.md

 cases like providing parameters to Landing Zones.
 To ensure compatibility with different interfaces, tags must be simple key-value pairs of strings only.

 The tag schema must therefore ensure all values are `string` values only.
-Operators that wish to represent numbers can restrict the string value via an appropriate `pattern`.
+Operators who want to represent numbers can restrict the string value via an appropriate `pattern`.

 > Please be aware that meshStack currently supports version [draft-04](http://json-schema.org/draft-04/schema#) of the JSON schema specification.